 The secret to performing well in a crisis is practicing ahead of time, but exactly how does a company get such practice?
 The answer is by performing mock disaster exercises, and in today’s post, we’ll look at how to go about planning such an exercise.

-As Michael points out, the secret to doing well in a crisis is to train ahead of time.
+The secret to doing well in a crisis is to train ahead of time.
 To rely on your team’s seat-of-the-pants brilliance in the heat of a disaster is like playing Russian roulette with your company’s future.

 Over that time, we have been involved in disaster exercises and crisis management situations for hundreds of companies in a range of industries all across the country.